Changfei-Fu/auto_EVO-ORB_SLAM/README.md

 sh ./build.sh

-## 2. At the second step you do nothing apart from running the python programs.
+## 2. At the second step you do nothing apart from running the python Scripts.

 ## Examples
 #### 1).
 ICL-NUIM dataset